Download the Cordell Bank National Marine Sanctuary Advisory Council Directory

 Council Non-governmental Seats - Members

-George Clyde (email@example.com) has a home on Tomales Bay in Marshall, California where he is active in various local matters.
-He is a member of the Tomales Bay Watershed Council, serves on the Board of Directors of the East Shore Planning Group, and participates in Audubon Canyon Ranch's winter water-bird counts.
-In addition to serving as Vice Chair and representing Community-at-Large Marin County for the Cordell Bank National Marine Sanctuary Advisory Council, George is a member of the Greater Farallones National Marine Sanctuary (GFNMS) Advisory Council (Maritime Activities/Recreation, alternate).
-He served on stakeholder working groups organized by the Tomales Bay Watershed Council and the GFNMS Advisory Council regarding the proposed Tomales Bay Vessel Management Plan.
-He had a leading role in forming a community septic system for Marshall shore-side properties and has participated in midnight surveys of spawning grunion.
-As a lawyer (now mostly retired), his passion for sailing led to professional engagements as legal and rules advisor for four America's Cup yacht racing teams.
-George is a volunteer radio news reporter for KWMR-FM and is an active member of local organizations involved in the marine environment and boating.
-He is an enthusiastic, if not always successful, fisherman and sailboat racer.
+George Clyde (email@example.com) has a home on Tomales Bay in Marshall, California.
+He is a member of the Tomales Bay Watershed Council, serves on the Board of Directors of the East Shore Planning Group, is an Associate Director of the Marin Resource Conservation District, and is a Director of Investigative Reporting Productions, Inc. In addition to representing Community-at-Large - Marin County for the Cordell Bank National Marine Sanctuary Advisory Council, George is a member of the Greater Farallones National Marine Sanctuary (GFNMS) Advisory Council (Maritime Activities/Recreation, alternate).
+For the GFNMS Advisory Council, he served on stakeholder working group regarding the Tomales Bay Vessel Management Plan and chaired a working group considering new regulations to protect wildlife from low overflights.
+As a lawyer (now retired), his passion for sailing led to professional engagements as legal and rules advisor for several America's Cup yacht racing teams.
+He is an enthusiastic, if not always successful, fisherman.

 Michael Cummings (firstname.lastname@example.org) lives in Fairfax with his wife Lisa and their son Parker.
 As a green trained builder, Mike has worked for the past twenty two years as a Project Manager for Stroub Construction, a leading Bay Area Residential Construction Company.
 He is an avid outdoorsman and recreational fisherman.
 He also enjoys sailing and is an active competitive bay area sailor participating in local and regional regattas.
 He studied fisheries management at Colorado State University before receiving his BFA and MFA from the University of Colorado.
 Mike has had a strong lifelong commitment to protecting our environment and believes that the health of the world's ocean is the keystone to the health of the environment and the world as we know it.